 After installing and activating the Better Search Replace plugin, do the following:

 - In the Search for field, enter http:// and in the Replace with field, enter https://

 - Select all tables.
-To do so, scroll to the top of the table list and click on the first table.
-Hold the Shift key, scroll to the end of the table list and select the last table
+To do so, scroll to the top of the table list and click on the first table then hold the Shift key, scroll to the end of the table list and select the last table.

 - Leave other options as they are and click Run Search/Replace

 This will show you the number of fields that will be updated without making any change.